OpenIndiana/website/src/content/announcements/openindiana-hipster-2021-12-sparc-pre-release.md

 ---
 title: "OpenIndiana 2021.12 SPARC pre-release"
-description: "OpenIndiana 2021.12 SPARC pre-release"
+description: "A new prerelease version of OpenIndiana Hipster 2021.12 for SPARC is available for testing.
+Note that this is not an official release of the OpenIndiana project.
+With your help, it could become one!"
 pubDate: "2021-12-05"
 ---